 Gothic, script or other unusual lettering should be avoided.
 Another typeface may be substituted if that used by the author is not readily available.

-Equations, including those in published Appendices, should be numbered in a single series.
+All displayed equations, including those in published Appendices, should be numbered in a single series.

 8. Multimedia